ATTPC/daqdoc/source/exp_setup.rst

     $ENV{'ACQ_SERV_NAME'} = "control";

-This tells the system that the computer called "control" will be running RCC server and controlling the experiment.
+This tells the system that the computer with the hostname "control" will be running RCC server and controlling the experiment.
 Save this file and close it to return to the main menu.

 At this point, we're ready to launch the rest of the system.
-Type :kbd:`r c Enter` to launch NARVAL, RCC, the RCC GUI, and the rest of the components.
+Type :kbd:`rc Enter` to launch NARVAL, RCC, the RCC GUI, and the rest of the components.
 Be patient as this takes a moment and opens a lot of windows.

 Describing the equipment
 ------------------------